Holy Cross Catholic Primary School

 Holy Cross is a Catholic School where we provide a Catholic Education in a Christian environment.
 Pupils and staff are challenged to achieve their potential, intellectually, socially and spiritually.
 We aim to provide a broad, balanced and relevant curriculum that meets the needs of each individual child.
 We encourage children to work independently, to develop skills and establish concepts in order to have access to the National Curriculum.
 We build upon the children’s own experiences so that they grow in confidence, self esteem and respect for others.

-School lunches are provided at a cost of £2.10 per day payable weekly or half termly at the School Office.
+School lunches are provided at a cost of £2.20 per day payable weekly or half termly at the School Office.
 Children may bring a packed lunch from home.
-We are a healthy School but have a policy of no nuts due to allergies.
+We are a healthy School and also have a policy of no nuts due to allergies.
 Currently all children in Reception and Key Stage 1 receive free school meals but if you believe your child may be entitled to free school meals according to the government set criteria please enquire at the School Office as there are further benefits for this group of people.

 Extra Curricular Activities

-We offer a wide variety of After School and Lunchtime clubs including; football, multi sports, netball, French, chess, art, craft, cheerleading, story telling, brass, cello, violin, computer and gardening.
+We offer a wide variety of After School and Lunchtime clubs including; football, netball, French, art, cheerleading, story telling, brass, cello, violin, computer and gardening.
 These are run throughout the year and each term children have the opportunity to change their club/s.
 Children in Years 3 and 4 have the opportunity to go on a two night residential trip and in Year 6 there is a five day school journey.
 Both these trips are activity based and offer children a wealth of new experiences.

 There is a strong emphasis on self discipline and respect for all members of the School community.
 Children learn that school is a place where they live alongside many other people and this means sharing equipment, books and teachers’ attention.
 Children are expected to always do their best.
 We teach children to be kind and thoughtful and not to hurt or abuse other children by word or action.